Mr-Coxall/Computer-Based-Problem-Solving/docs/structured-problem-solving/constants.rst

        # constant definition
        # Note: in python ususally constants are declared in a seperate module
-       #   In this example the module is called "constants"
+       #   In this example the module is called "constants" and would have the following lines of code:
        NUMBER_OF_LIVES = 3
        HST = 0.13

-       # then in main program
+       # then in the main program
+       import constants

        constants.NUMBER_OF_LIVES
        constants.HST